AgungHari/Smart-Wheelchair-Control-Based-on-Spatial-Features-of-Hand-Gesture/README.md

 # Smart Wheelchair Control Based on Spatial Features of Hand Gesture.

-Collaborating with Rasyeedah binti Mohd Othman, this project involves training a CNN model with a dataset of hand movement pose.
+🚀Collaborating with Rasyeedah binti Mohd Othman, this project involves training a CNN model with a dataset of hand movement pose.
 Real time predicted pose will then used to control wheelchair movement.

 ## Demo